EXPLAINER: How much will the rain help California’s drought?

 “We are not out of the drought yet,” said Feinstein.

 Plus, the storms haven’t dropped as much water on northern California.
-A reservoir at Lake Shasta that was at 55% of its historical average on Christmas had risen to 67% by Monday — an improvement, but still well below historical averages due to years of water scarcity, according to Haynes.
+The state’s largest reservoir at Lake Shasta that was at 55% of its historical average on Christmas had risen to 70% by Tuesday — an improvement, but still well below historical averages due to years of water scarcity, according to Haynes.

 The atmospheric rivers aren’t striking everywhere.
 They move around “like a garden hose if you are spraying it across the yard,” said David Gochis, an expert in how water affects the weather at the National Center for Atmospheric Research in Boulder, Colorado.